 4.23 Eligible expenses include (but not limited to): the cost of hotel lodging, meals, travel expenses and authorized Toros clothing where costs are incurred during the season including play-offs.
-All expenses will be reviewed and approved by the Toros Treasurer.

-- 4.24 The CMHA will provide a clothing allowance of \$100.00 maximum per season for all coaching staff including the administrative coordinator to be utilized when purchasing authorized required Clarington Toros jacket or warm-up suit. - 4.25 To obtain reimbursement, the completed CMHA Expense Report Form, along with original receipts must be submitted to the CMHA Treasurer at the end of the season only.
+4.24 The CMHA will provide a clothing allowance of \$250 for all coaching staff including the administrative coordinator to be utilized when purchasing authorized Clarington Toros jacket or warm-up suit.